Staffing shortages hit Alliant Energy Center; county turns to outsourcing

 “We think it’s time that Dane County invest in the staffing at this institution,” Anderson said at Thursday’s meeting.
 “This is the only approach to ensure that all of the employees cleaning the AEC are treated properly.”

-Anderson has said federal COVID relief money could be used to hire staff at the expo, although the county has already prioritized those stimulus funds for items like food and housing security, nonprofits and public health.
+Anderson has said federal COVID relief money could be used to hire staff at the expo, although the county has already prioritized those stimulus funds for items such as food and housing security, nonprofits and public health.

 Clow noted that hiring more full-time positions is outside of the Alliant Center’s budget.
 Yet Schauer said he’s confident the board would support that later this year during the budgeting process.